Confession: I'm a Woman, and I Shave My Face

 1. Does shaving your face hurt?

 Nope.
-Not a bit.
+Shaving your face hurts about as much as shaving your body (which is: not one bit).
 Just make sure you get the right razor and hold it correctly.

 2. Does hair grow back thicker or darker after you shave it?

-No. We know this is a fallacy regarding our legs — the same goes for your face.
+No. This is a fallacy regarding our legs, and the same goes for your face.
 The reason shorter, stubbly hair appears thicker is because hair naturally tapers at the end.
-"Those short hairs can then appear coarser in the early phases of growth as they stick up from their follicles," Dr. Maiman said.
+"Those short hairs can then appear coarser in the early phases of growth as they stick up from their follicles," Dr. Maiman says.
 "However, the truth is that cutting away part of the hair does not in any way alter the regrowth process, and the hair you first had (diameter and degree of tapering) is the same caliber that will grow in."

 When talking about your face, it doesn't grow back darker or even stubbly.
 It actually comes back blond and soft.